Frequently Asked Questions

 Are new students guaranteed housing?

-All new students who are admitted, pay their enrollment deposit and submit their University Housing Agreement will be housed.
-If you delay deciding to attend, paying your deposit and/or submitting your University Housing Agreement, it could affect whether or not you receive your top choice of residence halls.
-This could include a temporary assignment in a common area space for a short period, depending on the demand and the date of your University Housing Agreement.
+Our goal is for all new students who are admitted, pay their enrollment deposit and submit their University Housing Lease to be housed.
+If you delay deciding to attend, paying your deposit and/or submitting your University Housing Lease, it could affect whether or not you receive your top choice of residence halls or have on-campus housing.
+This could include a temporary assignment in a common area space for a short period, depending on the demand and the date of your deposit.

 What are the housing options for new students?